honsa/simple-stats-webpack-plugin/README.md

 # Simple stats for the actual webpack version (^4.41.5)
 ## Set the errors and warnings to a minimum of output for maximum of information

-This a simple webpack plugin and it is just in alpha state, so please do not use it in your production environment.
+This is a simple webpack plugin and it is just in alpha state, so please do not use it in your production environment.

 The goal is to reduce the output of warnings and error messages in a performant